-There are several stream cipher algorithms.
-In a binary additive stream cipher, the cipher text is produced by bit-wise In this section, we present the proposed design of the error correctable LFSR.
 The basic principle is explained using a 4 bit example.
-The basic structure of a 4 bit block is shown in Fig. 2.
+The basic structure of a 4 bit block is shown in Fig. 3.
 The classical LFSR based on a typical primitive polynomial is first designed.
-We computer check bits for each cycle for error detection and correction, which is based on the Hamming's principles.
-The Hamming codes are the simplest of a group of codes known as the linear block codes [18].
-We divide large chunk of sequential elements in small blocks and encode the separately.
+In this approach the check bits for each cycle for error detection and correction is first computed based on the Hamming's principles.
+The Hamming codes are the simplest of a group of codes known as the linear block codes [19].
+We divide large chunk of sequential elements into a number of small blocks and encode each of them separately.
 Next, we present the algorithm for designing the proposed scheme with an example.